 The lifespan of Blood Parrot Cichlids is typically between 8 – 10 years.
 However, with proper care and maintenance, they can live up to 15 years or longer.

 Factors such as water quality, nutrition, aquarium size, and stress levels can affect their lifespan.
 To ensure a long life for your Blood Parrot Cichlid Fish it’s important to maintain good water quality throughout their lifetime.

 Behavior & Temperament

-Generally speaking, they do well in community tanks as long as they are kept with similarly sized tank mates that won’t pose a threat.
+Generally speaking, they do well in cichlid community tanks as long as they are kept with similarly sized mates that won’t pose a threat.
 They also can’t harm other fish due to their mouth shape but they will chase the fish if threatened.